 The Canning Stock Route traverses extremely harsh arid terrain and sand dunes.
 Do not attempt this track unless you have extensive outback driving experience and a very reliable vehicle that is specifically prepared for long distance desert travel.

-Travel permits are required for some parts of the route.
-For the sections between wells 5 to 15 and 40 to 51, you can obtain permits online via the Canning Stock Route Visitor Permit System.
-For permits to travel between wells 16 to 39, see the Australian National Four Wheel Drive Council website.
+Travel permits are required for some parts of the route, you can obtain permits online via the Canning Stock Route Visitor Permit System.
 Depending on your intended route of travel additional permits may also be required.

 Best time to drive